 2. traditional method:

-If the chard is small (like the all-green chard in the photograph above) you can simply:
+If the chard is small (like the short white-stemmed chard in the photograph to the side) you can simply:

 - shred the chard

 - heat some butter and olive oil in a frying pan

 - add the chard for about a minute and a half (you can also add a tablespoon of dry vermouth if you like)

 3. gratin method (specially good with ham and a baked potato):

 - preheat your oven to about 210ºC – use the roasting oven of an aga